NVIDIA/TensorRT-LLM/README.md

 - [ ] Where is the model name defined? (in Engine)
 - [ ] Re-emphasize 'Engine' == 'Model' in TensorRT-LLM

+Note: `model` field is not used, as Nitro TensorRT-LLM only loads one model at a time.
+It is retained for OpenAI-compatibility but discarded

 ```bash title="Nitro TensorRT-LLM Inference"
 curl --location 'http://0.0.0.0:3928/v1/chat/completions' \
   --header 'Content-Type: application/json' \